We love reading stories about true successes like what happened to Sergio Oliva.

 A Unique Training Approach

-Out of all the bodybuilders and powerlifters we have researched, Sergio Oliva is by far the most unique in terms of bodybuilding workout routine and diet.
+Out of all the bodybuilders and powerlifters we have researched, Sergio Oliva is by far the most unique in terms of bodybuilding training and diet.

 And his life story is only part of his amazing success.